subhodeeps/al-folio/_posts/2022-10-02-nonlinearpendulum.md

 We shall use python to perfrom the above tasks.
 We begin by importing suitable python libraries,
 - `numpy` to perform manipulations over numeric arrays
-- `scipy.integrate.solve_ivp` to numerically solve our ODEs
+- `scipy.integrate.odeint` to numerically solve our ODEs
 - `matplotlib` to plot the results
 - `seaborn` to make the graphs look pretty.